TheDesignInterview/dotnet-gemini-sdk/README.md

 Prompt the Gemini API with a text message using the `StreamTextPrompt` method:

 > [!NOTE]
-> This diffears from the text prompt, it receives the response as string and in chunks.
+> This differs from the text prompt, it receives the response as string and in chunks.

 ```csharp
 var geminiClient = serviceProvider.GetRequiredService<IGeminiClient>();